Networked Discontent: The Anatomy of Protest Campaigns in Social Media

 May 21, 2013

-We apply the theory of brokerage to analyze the communication network around an international protest campaign launched in May 2012.
-We examine the cohesion of the network, and identify users in a position to span structural holes.
-We also consider the actual flow of information to assess how the network is used to encourage diffusion.
-Our findings provide evidence of fragmentation in online communication dynamics, and of a very hierarchical distribution of brokerage opportunities.
+We analyze the communication network that emerged in social media around an international protest campaign launched in May 2012.
+Applying insights from network science and the theory of brokerage, we examine the cohesion of the network with community detection methods, and identify the users that spanned structural holes, creating bridges for potential diffusion.
+We also analyze actual information flows to assess how the network was used to facilitate the transmission of information.
+Our findings provide evidence of fragmentation in online communication dynamics, and of a distribution of brokerage opportunities that was both uneven and underexploited.
 We use these findings to assess recent theoretical claims about political protests in the digital age.

 Number of Pages in PDF File: 36

-Keywords: networks; digital protests; information diffusionworking papers series
+Keywords: social protests; online networks; structural constraint; modularity; digital mediaworking papers series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.